HeyLucasLeao/tinyshift/tinyshift/series/README.md

   Measures permutation entropy, quantifying complexity based on the order of values.
   **When to use:** To assess the randomness and ordinal complexity of a series, especially useful for pattern analysis and regime change detection.

-- **`pattern_stability_index`**
+- **`stability_index`**
-  Measures pattern stability based on sample entropy.
-Values close to 1 indicate high regularity/pattern persistence, values near 0 indicate high randomness.
+  Measures temporal stability based on Sample Entropy.
+Values close to 1 indicate high stability/regularity, values near 0 indicate high variability/complexity.
-  **When to use:** To quantify the regularity of patterns in time series, useful in biomedical, industrial, and financial applications.
+  **When to use:** To quantify the consistency and regularity of values over time, useful in biomedical, industrial, and financial applications where magnitude stability matters.

-- **`maximum_achievable_predictability`**
+- **`theoretical_limit`**
-  Calculates the Maximum Achievable Predictability (Πmax) of a series, based on normalized permutation entropy.
-Values close to 1 indicate high predictability (low complexity/randomness), values near 0 indicate low predictability (high complexity/randomness).
+  Calculates the theoretical upper limit of predictability (Πmax) based on ordinal patterns, using normalized permutation entropy.
+Values close to 1 indicate highly regular ordinal patterns, values near 0 indicate random ordinal structure.
-  **When to use:** To estimate the theoretical predictability limit of a time series, especially useful for comparing series with different order patterns and complexity.
+  **When to use:** To estimate the theoretical predictability ceiling based on directional patterns only, serving as a benchmark for forecasting performance regardless of magnitude.

 ### 3. Trend & Memory